Virginia Tech® home

 • Outdoor balconies accessed from the upper lobbies of the Street and Davis Performance Hall

-The Moss Arts Center facilities have received the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) Gold certification.
+The Center for the Arts facilities have received the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) Gold certification.
 Highlights include:

 • Using whole building energy model simulation resulted in building energy performance of 17% energy and cost savings